 - a 10-12 foot leash

-- Generous supply of small (about the size of 1/2 a Cheerio), high quality, easily consumed treats.
+- Generous supply of small (about the size of a pea), high quality, easily consumed treats.
 Soft cat kibble works well.
 Bring twice as many as you think you'll need, and be sure they're ready to feed to your dog before you arrive.

 What's expected of you . . .

 Practice, practice, practice!
 In addition to regular attendance and participation in class, you should plan to work with your dog at least 5 times each week for 20 minutes each session.
 Don't let the week get away from you -- block out your calendar now to make it happen!

 The enthusiasm of our students inspired us to create a line of embroidered products for the human end of the leash.
 Save this so you can return to them if you find the power of Connection, Cooperation & Control™ worth wearing and sharing.
 (Note: apparel does not ship outside the US & Canada.)